Sign Up for a Free Account

 Overview

-Opsoclonus myoclonus often occurs as a remote immunologically-mediated effect of an otherwise occult neoplasm.
+Opsoclonus myoclonus often occurs as a remote immunologically mediated effect of an otherwise occult neoplasm.
 Opsoclonus myoclonus syndrome is more common in children than adults.
-Fifty percent children will have opsoclonus myoclonus syndrome as a result of neuroblastoma, most commonly without an underlying onconeural antibody identified (16).
+Neuroblastoma is the most common paraneoplastic driver of opsoclonus myoclonus syndrome in children, often without an underlying onconeural antibody identified (16).
 In adults, the most common malignancies are small cell lung cancer, breast adenocarcinoma, and ovarian teratoma.
-A cancer is identified in 20% to 40% of cases, and onconeural antibodies are detected in only 11% of patients.
-However, a subset of patients, specifically women, with antineuronal nuclear autoantibodies type 2 (ANNA2; anti-Ri) have demonstrated this phenotype in association with an underlying breast adenocarcinoma, small cell lung cancer, or ovarian tumor.
+A cancer is identified in approximately 20% to 40% of cases, and onconeural antibodies are detected in only approximately 10% of patients.
+However, a subset of patients, often women, with antineuronal nuclear autoantibodies type 2 (ANNA2; anti-Ri) have demonstrated this phenotype in association with an underlying breast adenocarcinoma, small cell lung cancer, or ovarian tumor.

 Some patients show significant neurologic improvement with successful tumor therapy or immunotherapy, whereas others are left with permanent and severe neurologic disability despite treatment.
-The author reviews the clinical features, autoimmune aspects, and practical patient management of paraneoplastic opsoclonus.
+This article reviews the clinical features, autoimmune aspects, and practical patient management of paraneoplastic opsoclonus.

 Key points

-• Additional symptoms that can occur include encephalopathy and brainstem dysfunction, and encephalopathy can be associated with a poor prognosis.
+• Additional symptoms that can occur include brainstem dysfunction and encephalopathy, which can be associated with a poor prognosis.

 • Adults with paraneoplastic opsoclonus myoclonus syndrome most frequently have underlying small cell lung carcinoma or breast adenocarcinoma.